Born In: Long Beach, California, United States

 He married a former waitress, Alice Kim on July 30, 2004.
 They had a son named Kal-El, who was born on October 3, 2005.
 The couple divorced in 2016.

 In March 2019, he married a make-up artist Erika Koike in Las Vegas, but filed for annulment four days later.

-At one point it is said that Cage owned over 15 real-estate properties and also owned a medieval castle in Germany, which he sold for a reported $2.5 million.
-He later purchased Midford Castle in England and is also the owner of a number of homes in Bahamas, Bel Air, Nevada and Paradise Island.
+It is said that at one point Cage owned over 15 real-estate properties and also owned a medieval castle in Germany, which he sold for a reported $2.5 million.
+He later purchased Midford Castle in England and is also the owner of a number of homes in Bahamas, Bel Air, Nevada, and Paradise Island.

-He is the proud owner of 22 automobiles, including 9 Rolls Royce’s.
+He is the proud owner of 22 automobiles, including nine Rolls Royces.

 He was the owner of a number of comics which he sold at an auction for a record breaking $2.16 million.

 This famous actor, director and producer of the National Treasure fame, once owned a number of exotic pets including a crocodile, two King Cobras, a salt-water shark, and a lizard.